pachyderm/docs-content/2.4.x/enterprise/auth/authentication/idp-dex.md

 {{%/notice%}}

 ### 3- Login
-The users registered with your IdP are now ready to [Log in to Pachyderm](../login)
+The users registered with your IdP are now ready to [Log in to {{%productName%}}](../login)

 ## User Revocation

-Use the `pachctl auth revoke` command to revoke access for an existing Pachyderm user (for example, a robot user accessing your cluster, a team member leaving, etc... ).
+Use the `pachctl auth revoke` command to revoke access for an existing {{%productName%}} user (for example, a robot user accessing your cluster, a team member leaving, etc... ).
 In particular, you can:

 - revoke a given token: `pachctl auth revoke --token=<pach token>`.
 - revoke all tokens for a given user `pachctl auth revoke --user=idp:usernamen@pachyderm.io` to log that user out forcibly.

 {{% notice note %}}
-Note that a user whose Pachyderm token has been revoked can technically log in to Pachyderm again unless **you have removed that user from the user registry of your IdP**.
+Note that a user whose {{%productName%}} token has been revoked can technically log in to {{%productName%}} again unless **you have removed that user from the user registry of your IdP**.
 {{% /notice %}}

 For the curious mind: Take a look at the sequence diagram below illustrating the OIDC login flow.
-It highlights the exchange of the original OIDC ID Token for a Pachyderm Token.
+It highlights the exchange of the original OIDC ID Token for a {{%productName%}} Token.

 ![OIDC Login Flow](/images/pachyderm-oidc-dex-flow.png)